Generalized Perturbed Kepler Problem: Gravitational Wave Imprints from Eccentric Compact Binaries: Introduction

-With these motivations, we propose a UPK framework to characterize the modified eccentric binary motion, compute the gravitational waveform in the quadrupole approximation, and estimate corrections to observable quantities such as the GW phase estimation.
-We present both analytic estimates and numerical computations to quantify the resulting phase shifts and analyze their detectability and potential for source characterization relevant for both present and future detectors.
+With these motivations, we propose a UPK framework to characterize the modified eccentric binary motion, compute the gravitational waveform in the quadrupole approximation\footnote{GW radiation depends on both conservative and dissipative dynamics.
+For the conservative part, we quantify deviations from the Keplerian case within the UPK framework, while for the dissipative part, we adopt a minimalist approach, retaining the GR quadrupole formula.
+Although generic modifications may induce extra scalar (say) radiation, this assumption remains well motivated, as argued in~\cite{Cardenas-Avendano:2019zxd}.
+Broadly, three cases exist: (i) dissipative corrections appear first at a lower PN order than conservative ones, (ii) they first arise at the same PN order, or (iii) conservative corrections appear first.
+If case (i) holds, such theories would already be strongly constrained by observations.
+Following Ref.~\cite{Cardenas-Avendano:2019zxd}, we therefore restrict to cases (ii) and (iii), where keeping the leading dissipative sector GR-like is consistent. }, and estimate corrections to observable quantities such as the GW phase estimation.
+We present both analytic estimates and numerical computations to quantify the resulting phase shifts and analyze their detectability and highlight the potential for source characterization relevant for both present and future detectors.
 As a special case, we apply this formalism to compare with a few known cases, like binaries with magnetic dipoles~\cite{Ioka:2000yb}, and tidal interactions~\cite{Hinderer:2009ca, Bernaldez:2023xoh}.
-Several future prospects of this general framework are also outlined.\\
+Several future prospects of this general framework are also outlined.